grettke/help/Org-Mode_Fundamentals.md

     > Control insertion of padding lines in tangled code files

     -   `org-babel-tangle-jump-to-org` requires padded lines.
-This configuration could arguably appear in the &ldquo;Programming&rdquo; heading because it impacts operation.
+This configuration could arguably appear in the "Programming" heading because it impacts operation.
 It lives here because it **must** occur as part of the Tangling activity so that it can be used in the Programming activity.
     -   Often I go back and for on this one.
 Sometimes it is nicer to have less spaces in generated code when guests are viewing it.
 When no one else is reading it I love the spaces.
 Defaulting to what I like.

     ```emacs-lisp